 He licked his lips, “You’re the one who had better watch out, if you meddle too much.”

-He drove away, leaving me smouldering at his unprovoked hostility.
+He drove away, leaving me smoldering at his unprovoked hostility.

 I love returning to my little single room digs.
 It tucks behind the big garage acrosss from Claudia’s cottage.
-But as I wait for her, I sat updating my journal on the comfortable couch in her abode, which is situated in one of the old dilapidated suburbs of Lusaka.
+As I wait for her, I sit updating my journal on the comfortable couch in her abode, which is situated in one of the old dilapidated suburbs of Lusaka.
 She has very beautifully upgraded the old building.